 “Some sites put customers into assessor mode with advertisements showing someone comparing many options to prime customers into thinking ‘this is an important decision’ and that they need to take time and engage with their intended purchase.

 Dr Mathmann said there was an ongoing marketing debate about assortment size.

-“On one side, there is the threat of ‘choice overload’ which discourages purchase and on the other is the more options the better.
+“On one side, there is the threat of ‘choice overload’ which discourages purchase and on the other is the 'more options the better' argument," he said.

 “While some studies have found large assortments increase purchase likelihood and consumption, others indicate large retail assortments tend to decrease purchases and reduce decision satisfaction.